NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ---

-In [`nixpkgs`](https://github.com/nixos/nixpkgs), there is a massive use of the `callPackage` funcion, which usage provides us with a lot of benefits.
+In [`nixpkgs`](https://github.com/nixos/nixpkgs), there is a massive use of the `callPackage` function, which provides us with a lot of benefits.

 ## Basic examples